 Instantiators

 The XVCL instantiator integrates XVCL into VIL/VTL.
-Two different kinds of artefacts are needed to use XVCL, which are usually saved as *.xvcl files:
+Two different kinds of artifacts are needed to use XVCL, which are usually saved as *.xvcl files:

-XVCL artifacts describe the instantiation of (code) artefacts, based on XML.
+XVCL artifacts describe the instantiation of (code) artifacts, based on XML.

 A specification, which serves as starting point for the instantiation.
 This file contains the information about source and destination files, the value settings for the transformation, and a list of files which shall be used for the transformation.
 We suggest the usage of a template file (cf. Sections 3.2 and 3.4.7.1) for the creation of a product specific specification file.